-Winter is fast approaching, and when the days start getting colder and darker, the urge to hibernate can be strong.
-But don’t let cold weather hamper your workout efforts.
+As winter approaches and the days become shorter, colder, and darker, the urge to hibernate can be strong.
+But don’t let cold weather hamper your workout efforts!

 It’s important that we stay active all year, not just during the months we want to hit the beach.
 Most of us tend to eat more high-carb and comfort foods when the temperature drops.
 By counteracting this with exercise, we can indulge in the occasional treat, without piling on the pounds.

 Sticking to a fitness regiment throughout autumn and winter will also help you beat seasonal blues.
 And, when warmer weather returns, you will be bikini-ready at a moment’s notice.

 1. Run against the wind

 When running to improve muscle strength, run against the wind rather than with it.
 Doing so will take considerably more effort than running with the wind, so do this at the beginning of your workout when you have more energy.
 It will feel easier then, and you will be able to put more effort into your run.

 Don’t fight the wind.
 Lean into it and go at a manageable pace.
 During hot weather, do the reverse, so the wind cools you at the end of your workout.